Tropical Weierstrass points and Weierstrass weights: Generalizations

 \begin{example} In this example, we compute the canonical Weierstrass locus on an augmented cycle with a point of genus two.
 For the case of the generic Weierstrass locus associated to the same divisor $K$, see Example~\ref{ex:augmented_cycle_one_point_gen_2}.

-Let $(\Gamma, \g)$ be the augmented metric graph where $\Gamma$ is the cycle of length one, parameterized by the interval $[0, \, 1]$, the single vertex $v$ coincides with the endpoints $v = 0 = 1$, and $\g(v) = 2$.
+Let $(\Gamma, \g)$ be the augmented metric graph where $\Gamma$ is the cycle of length one, parametrized by the interval $[0, \, 1]$, the single vertex $v$ coincides with the endpoints $v = 0 = 1$, and $\g(v) = 2$.
 The genus of this augmented metric graph is $g = 3$.

 We consider the canonical divisor $K$ and the associated canonical semimodule $\KRat(\g)$, as defined in the present section (see Definition~\ref{def:sub_semimodule_genus_function_can}).
 The rank is $r = g - 1 = 2$ according to Theorem~\ref{thm:rank_semimodule_can}, and the total weight of the Weierstrass locus is $g^2 - 1 = 8$.
 The Weierstrass locus consists of the vertex $v$ and the points of coordinates $\frac 1 3$ and $\frac 2 3$.
-The Weierstrass weights are $\weight(v; K, \g) = 6$ and $\weight \left(\frac 1 3; K, \g\right) = \weight \left(\frac 2 3; K, \g\right) = 1$.
+The Weierstrass weights are $\weight(v; K, \g) = 6$ and $\weight \mleft(\frac 1 3; K, \g\mright) = \weight \mleft(\frac 2 3; K, \g\mright) = 1$.
 Figure~\ref{fig:aug_cycle_1} shows the locus of Weierstrass points.
 A generalization for any value of $\g(v)$ is presented in Section~\ref{subsubsec:augmented_cycle_one_can}. \qedhere

 \end{example}

 In the rest of the paper, when handling the canonical divisor $K$ on an augmented metric graph, the semimodule $\KRat(\g)$ will be preferred over $\Ratgen(K, \g)$, unless explicitly specified otherwise.